-Our full time International Student Co-ordinator and Heads of House closely monitor the progress and welfare of all international students, maintaining contact with parent liaisons and homestay families.
+Our full time International Student Coordinator and Heads of House closely monitor the progress and welfare of all International Students, maintaining contact with guardians and homestay families.
 A well-appointed common room, study and computer facilities are available to international and local students alike.
-The School provides spacious, modern classrooms and specialist facilities for the teaching of Sciences, Information Technology and the Arts.
+The School provides spacious, modern classrooms and specialist facilities for the teaching of Sciences, Information Technology, and the Arts.

 A program of social activities and integration sessions assists students to adapt quickly to life in Australia and achieve the best in their studies.
 Local and international students mix in study, sport, cultural and social events.
-Extensive guidance is given on applying for university courses by our careers practitioner.
-The majority of Alphington graduates go on to tertiary study.
+Extensive guidance is given on applying for university courses by our career's practitioner.
+Most Alphington graduates go on to tertiary study.